HyperviewHQ/hyperview_docs/documentation/assettracker/topics/moving-and-deleting-modules.rst

 Moving and deleting modules
 ***************************

 AssetTracker automatically handles asset moves.
-Assuming there are no collisions, if you physically move a tagged device, the corresponding asset in Hyperview will get moved to the new position during the next DCAT monitoring cycle (which occurs every 10 minutes).
+Assuming there are no collisions if you physically move a tagged device, the corresponding asset in Hyperview will get moved to the new position during the next DCAT monitoring cycle (which occurs every 10 minutes).
 Asset move events appear in the rack and asset Change Log pages.
 If the asset does not get moved, proceed to the AssetTracker page (*Assets → AssetTracker*) to review and address any relevant issues.

 ================================
 Searching asset tags and modules